"Help Me Help the AI": Understanding How Explainability Can Support Human-AI Interaction: Study application: Merlin bird identification app

 \section{Study application: Merlin bird identification app}

-As described in ~\cref{sec:relatedwork}, we looked for a research setting that involves real-world AI use by end-users with a diverse domain and AI knowledge base, and that people use in ordinary, everyday life scenarios.
-Furthermore, we looked for a domain with significant AI research.
-We found Merlin fit what we were looking for.
-Merlin is a mobile phone app (\cref{fig:merlin_ui}) with over a million downloads that end-users, with diverse birding and AI knowledge, use for bird identification as they go out and about outdoors.
-The app uses computer vision AI models to identify birds in user-input photos and audio recordings.
-Merlin provided a grounded context with actual users whose experience we can augment with mock-ups of XAI methods.
-Furthermore, a large proportion of XAI methods for computer vision models are developed and evaluated on bird image classification~\cite{nauta2021prototree,chen2019protopnet,koh2020concept,goyal2019counterfactual,vandenhende2022counterfactual,dubey2022scalable,radenovic2022neural,Nguyen2022team,donnelly2022deformable} using the Caltech-UCSD Birds (CUB) dataset~\cite{WahCUB_200_2011}.
+As described in Sec. \ref{sec:relatedwork}, we looked for a research setting that involves real-world AI use by end-users with a diverse domain and AI knowledge base, and that people use in ordinary, everyday life scenarios.
+Furthermore, we looked for a domain with significant AI and XAI research.
+We found Merlin~\cite{merlin} fit what we were looking for.
+Merlin is a mobile phone app (Fig. \ref{fig:merlin_ui}) with over a million downloads that end-users, with diverse birding and AI knowledge, use for bird identification as they go out and about outdoors.
+Most birding apps are digital field guides that don't use AI (e.g., Audubon Bird Guide~\cite{audubon}, iBird Pro Guide~\cite{ibird}, Birdadvisor 360\textdegree~\cite{birdadvisor}).
+Merlin is unique in that it uses computer vision AI models to identify birds in user-input photos and audio recordings.

+Merlin provided a grounded context with real end-users whose experience we can augment with mock-ups of XAI explanations.
+Furthermore, a large proportion of XAI methods for computer vision have been developed and evaluated on bird image classification~\cite{nauta2021prototree,chen2019protopnet,koh2020concept,goyal2019counterfactual,vandenhende2022counterfactual,dubey2022scalable,radenovic2022neural,Nguyen2022team,donnelly2022deformable,Pazzani2022Expert} using the Caltech-UCSD Birds (CUB) dataset~\cite{WahCUB_200_2011}.
+Hence, the feedback we collect on the mock-up explanations for Merlin can provide concrete and immediate insights to XAI researchers.